Floer theory and reduced cohomology on open manifolds: Symplectic cohomology

 \subsection{Liouville domains and displaceability}

 Let $M$ be the completion of a Liouville domain $U$.
-Denote by $SH^*_{Viterbo}(U;\K)$ the symplectic cohomology as defined in \cite{Viterbo99} by taking a limit over all $(H,J)$ where $H$ is linear at infinity and $J$ is of contact type.
+Denote by $SH^*_{Viterbo}(U;\K)$ the symplectic cohomology as defined in \cite{Viterbo99} by taking a direct limit of the Floer cohomology groups $HF^*(H,J)$ over all $(H,J)$ where $H$ is linear at infinity and $J$ is of contact type.
 See \S\ref{subSecLiouville} for notation and definitions.
-Denote by $\mathcal{L}\subset\mathcal{H}$ the directed set of Hamiltonians which are linear at infinity.
+Denote by $\mathcal{L}\subset\mathcal{H}$ the set of Hamiltonians which are linear at infinity.
+Then $\cL$ is a monoidal indexing set.
 We have

 and therefore a natural map